uglifruit3/BeepComp/Readme.md

 * For example, the key of A minor is expressed as "A m"; C sharp major is expressed as "C# M".
 * To change the key signature to C sharp major, one writes `set key C# M`.
 * If one intends for `A5` to in fact remain `A5` in the key of C# M, one would write `A5n`.

+The argument for the staccato command specifies how long in milliseconds BeepComp will choose to wait between a note that is staccato and the next.

 The `arprate` command will be addressed in the next section.